Hepatitis D - including symptoms, treatment and prevention

 - Injecting drug users should never share injecting equipment.

-- If required to handle blood or body fluids, the use of standard precautions will reduce the risk of transmission of hepatitis D virus.
+- If required to handle blood or body fluids, the use of standard precautions will reduce the risk of spreading hepatitis D virus.

 - Infected health care workers must comply with the requirements of their professional boards.